Dr Rachel Wells

-Rachel’s current work involves the utilisation of both natural and induced genetic variation and facilitating the translation of research from model species to crops.
+Rachel’s research programme involves the utilisation of both natural and induced genetic variation and facilitating the translation of research from model species to crops.
+She has a keen interested in developing Brassica resources.

 Selected Publications